This is a guide to service charges, administration charges, ground rent, recognised tenants associations and forfeiture.

 Originally, the costs of services were included in rent payments, but as costs and inflation increased, landlords wanted to make sure they recovered all their costs every year.
 Some old leases still allow a fixed charge to be charged, regardless of the actual costs to the landlord.
 However, most service charges are based on the actual or estimated cost of the services, and so may well change from year to year.
 These are known as variable service charges.

 Service charge structure

-The lease will say whether advance payments are to be made and, if so, whether they are based on the previous year’s cost or an estimate of the cost in the year to come, for example.
-There will often be provision for a final charge at the year end when the actual costs are known and exceed any interim payments .
-In this situation a demand will be sent out for the shortfall.
-If interim payments have been made, and they exceed expenditure, the lease may provide for a credit to the leaseholder for next year’s charge, occasionally a refund, and sometimes a provision that
+Your lease will say whether you must make advance payments and, if so, whether these are based on the previous year’s cost or an estimate of the cost in the year to come.
+There will often be a final charge due at the end of the year when the actual costs are known, if these are not covered by the payments you (and any other leaseholders) have made.
+In this situation, the landlord will send you a bill asking for your share of the shortfall.
+If the total payments leaseholders have already made are more than the actual costs, depending on what it says in the lease the extra money may be:

-the excess is put into a reserve fund.
+- paid into a reserve fund.

 Limits on service charges

 Service charges can go up or down without any limit, but the landlord can only recover costs which are reasonable.
 You have the right to apply to the tribunal to challenge any service charges that you feel are unreasonable.

 When considering buying a leasehold flat, it is important to find out what the current and future service charges are likely to be.
 Your solicitor will normally ask the seller for this information.

 Many leases allow the landlord to collect money in advance to create one or more reserve or ‘sinking’ funds.
 The purpose of these funds is to build up a sum of money to cover the cost of irregular and expensive work such as decorating the outside of properties, carrying out structural repairs or replacing the lift.